 One important element to note with dental bridges is that you must wait for healing before having them fitted after a tooth extraction, this gives you enough time for gums to heal so that the bridge can be fitted properly.

 As you can see, crowns and bridges can be extremely beneficial in some cases.
 Costs vary depending on the number of teeth involved and material used.
-If you think you may need them or would like to book a consultation to learn more, please visit our website or contact a member of our team to discuss your needs further.
+If you think you may need them or would like to book a consultation to learn more, contact us to arrange a complimentary consultation with one of our dentists.